About the Department

 With a faculty of competent and dedicated teachers, small classes, state-of-the-art computer labs, and current versions of industry-used software, computer science at Azusa Pacific University offers a challenging, professional, and intellectually stimulating environment, providing a gateway to many exciting careers.

-The Department of Engineering and Computer Science offers a Bachelor of Science in Computer Science and a Bachelor of Arts in Computer Information Systems, minors in Computer Science and Computer Information Systems, and a Master of Science in Information Technology.
+The Department of Engineering and Computer Science offers a Bachelor of Science in Computer Science and a Bachelor of Arts in Computer Information Systems, minors in Computer Science and Computer Information Systems.

 The Department of Engineering and Computer Science at Azusa Pacific University offers undergraduate degree programs in computer science and computer information systems; provides computer literacy courses and support courses for science majors prepares students for graduate study and success in their chosen careers; and assists students in applying their knowledge and skills in service to a society based on an understanding of Christian truth and values.